DOLORES CONOCO PLANT

 HO DOLORES CONOCO PLANT

-Typical of hundreds of facilities throughout the US, the Dolores, Colorado, CONOCO Bulk Oil Plant was constructed prior to 1916 and lasted at least until the end of the Rio Grande Southern (RGS) railroad in 1951.
+Typical of hundreds of facilities throughout the US, the Dolores, Colorado, CONOCO Oil Plant was constructed prior to 1916 and lasted at least until the end of the Rio Grande Southern (RGS) railroad in 1951.
 Served by a narrow gauge siding, the facility works equally well on standard gauge railroads as a destination for tank cars or box cars (carrying cases and drums of petroleum products).
 CONOCO was the west's largest petroleum company and continues today after merging with the Phillips Corporation in 2002.

 It actually took several years and the efforts of some very dedicated modelers to produce this special kit.
 Finding a method to mass produce historically accurate bulk oil tanks was the largest hurdle.
 In the end, special software was used to generate files allowing Rapid Prototyping equipment to produce wrappers for the tank masters.
 But more was needed.
 The tank ends, as well as the access hatch covers required that molds be milled for injection casting.
-Special injection molds for the filler pipes were also made, and masters were made for accurately casting the chimney in resin.
+Special injection molds for the filler pipes were also made and masters were made for accurately casting the chimney and tanks in resin.
 A lot of problems had to be solved along the way!

 HO CONOCO end view